Sleeping Giant (film)

 Sleeping Giant is a 2015 Canadian drama film written and directed by Andrew Cividino.
 The film follows three teenage boys coping with boredom in cottage country on the shores of Lake Superior.

-The film premiered in the International Critics' Week section at the 2015 Cannes Film Festival.
+The film premiered in the Critics' Week section at the 2015 Cannes Film Festival.
 It is an expansion of a short film that Cividino made in 2013, which was nominated for Best Live Action Short Drama at the 3rd Canadian Screen Awards.
 The film is named after the Sleeping Giant cliffs near Thunder Bay.

 Plot

 Teenage Adam Hudson is spending his summer vacation with his upper middle-class parents in Thunder Bay on rugged Lake Superior.
 His dull routine is given a jumpstart when he befriends Riley and Nate, working-class cousins staying with their grandmother, who pass their ample free time with debauchery and reckless cliff jumping.
 Sporadically joined by Adam's friend Taylor, the three boys become inseparable, but their friendship is uneasy and rife with hormonal tension, bullying and jealousy.

 Riley witnesses Adam's father engaging an extramarital affair with a local shopkeeper and tells Adam, who begins to act out in his father's company and engage in increasingly dangerous mischief with his friends.
 The revelation of his father's infidelity triggers a series of irreversible events that test the bonds of friendship and change the boys forever.